carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

 Creating coverage reports
 =========================

-Raw profiles have to be **indexed** before they can be used to generated coverage reports.
+Raw profiles have to be **indexed** before they can be used to generate coverage reports.
 This is done using the "merge" tool in ``llvm-profdata``, so named because it can combine and index profiles at the same time: